Coenobita purpureus

 Coenobita purpureus, known generally as the Okinawan blueberry hermit crab or blueberry hermit crab, is a species of land hermit crab in the family Coenobitidae.
+They are typically a blue/purple color with white eyestalks, a red antennae, and a brown antennae.
+They also have gastropod shells.

 Distribution and habitat

 They typically inhabit and are endemic only along the mainland, oceanic, and continental island coasts of Japan.
 They are considered to have a very narrow distribution within this northwestern pacific region.
+Coenobita purpureus deliver their larvae in the summer, which they then disperse to Ogasawara Islands.